Personal Injury Verdicts & Settlements

 For man who fractured his knee on a rolled-up rubber mat at a Merced supermarket.

-For woman who stepped in hole while accessing a hot tub at a residential home.
-She developed RSD/RCPS.
+For a woman who stepped in a hole while accessing a hot tub at a residential home resulting in RSD/CRPS diagnosis.

 We represented a tourist who rode a horse at a local stable horse ride.
 He was thrown from the horse due to a stable employee galloping by, spooking the tourist’s horse.
 The fall caused his death.